jimmy-walker/leetcode-training/string/ransom-note.md

 #Question
+##Given an arbitray##

-Each  letter  in  the   string  can  only  be  used  once  in  your  ransom  note.
+Each letter in the magazine string can only be used once in your note.

 #Example
 ```